-b) Some services are particularly needed during the pandemic.
+Some services are particularly needed during the pandemic.
 Can those rate reductions be delayed until the end of the public health emergency?

-The requirements of AB 3 do not include a mechanism for the DHCFP to delay these reductions the effective date of the bill is upon passage and approval.
+The requirements of AB 3 do not include a mechanism to delay reductions.
+The effective date of the bill is upon passage and approval.